WhoAboutYT/Licensy-JS/README.md

 ## Features:

 - Choice between JSON or MongoDB (JSON should be used for development only)
+  - JSON DB is marked as unstable and MongoDB should be more stable.
 - Licensing a role to users for X amount of time.
 - Quickstart Configuration Manager
 - Single Guild Use (at 10 ⭐'s will be for multi-guild-use)!